An LLM Compiler for Parallel Function Calling: Experimental Details

 Our experiments evaluate two different common scenarios: (1) using API-based closed-source models; and (2) using open-source models with an in-house serving framework.
 We use OpenAI's GPT models as closed-source models, in particular, gpt-3.5-turbo (1106 release) for HotpotQA and Movie Recommendation, gpt-4-turbo (1106 release) for \BENCH, and gpt-4 (0613 release) for Game of 24.
-Experiments on HotpotQA, Movie Recommendation, and \BENCH are all conducted in November 2023 after the 1106 release.
-The Game of 24 experiments are conducted over a two-month period from September to October 2023.
+Experiments on HotpotQA, Movie Recommendation, and \BENCH were all conducted in November 2023 after the 1106 release.
+The Game of 24 experiments were conducted over a two-month period from September to October 2023.
 For an open-source model, we use LLaMA-2~\cite{touvron2023llama}, which was hosted on 2 A100-80GB GPUs using the vLLM~\cite{kwon2023vllm} framework.
 All the runs have been carried out with zero temperature, except for \texttt{thought\_proposer} and \texttt{state\_evaluator} for the Game of 24 evaluation, where the temperature is set to 0.7.
-Since OpenAI has randomness in outputs even with temperature 0, we have conducted 3 runs and reported the average accuracy.
+Since OpenAI has randomness in outputs even with temperature 0, we have conducted 3 runs, and we reported the average accuracy.
 Across ReAct, OpenAI parallel function calling, and \OURS, we perform 3, 1, and 5-shot learning for HotpotQA, Movie Recommendation, and \BENCH, respectively; the same examples across different methods were used to ensure a fair comparison.
 For the Game of 24, we use 2 in-context examples for the Planner.
 We use the same instruction prompts across different methods for a fair comparison, except for ReAct$^\dagger$ in Sec.~\ref{subsec:parallelizable_workloads} with additional ReAct-specific prompts.
+For WebShop experiment, we use gpt-4-0613 with 8k context window and gpt-3.5-turbo model with 16k context window.

-\subsection{Analysis}
+\section{Analysis}

-\subsubsection{Parallel Speedup Modeling}
+\subsection{Parallel Speedup Modeling}